 Food Shortages Will Be Prevalent

-As extreme inflation cripples marginal businesses, including suppliers, wholesalers, and retailers, payments will cease.
+As extreme inflation cripples marginal businesses, including suppliers, wholesalers, and retailers, payments will be delayed and then cease.
 As inflation persists, more businesses will fail, and food will become a scarce commodity.

 - Grocery stores only stock about three days’ worth of food at a time.
 If currency still holds some value, people will stampede to the local supermarkets and buy as much as they can.
-After that, shelves will be raided by looters in no time.
+After that, shelves will be raided by looters and empty out in no time.

 - Start stockpiling early.
-Make sufficient space to store freeze-dried meals, canned items, and dry goods and check that the temperature and humidity requirements on your preps match the climate of your storage space.
+Make sufficient space to store freeze-dried meals, canned items, and dry goods.
+Check to ensure that the temperature and humidity requirements on your preps match the climate of your storage space.